 Most Widely Played Sports

-As part of the analysis of popular world sports, here is a ranking of sports based on how widely they are played around the world.
+As part of the analysis of popular world sports, here is a ranking of (Olympic) sports based on how widely they are played around the world.
 The table below uses data from the Olympic Program Commission, Report to the 117th IOC Session from 24 May 2005, showing the number of National Federations for each sport.
 In addition to the current Olympic sports at the time (Baseball and Softball has since been dropped), the paper included the data for national federations for sports looking at being included in future Olympic programs: Roller Sports, Golf, Rugby, Karate and Squash.
 See also the ranking of most popular Olympic Sport based on articles published and the analysis of traffic to the Olympic Commission website.
 The data below has also been used to compare the popularity of sports between the major regions of the world.

 Volleyball is played most widely